/langversion (Visual Basic)

 You can use this option when you develop applications that target different versions of the .NET Framework.
 For example, if you are targeting .NET Framework 3.5, you could use this option to ensure that you do not use syntax from language version 10.0.

-You can set /langversion directly only by using the command line.
-For more information, see Targeting a Specific .NET Framework Version or Profile.
+/langversion directly only by using the command line.
+For more information, see Targeting a Specific .NET Framework Version.

 vbc /langversion:9.0 sample.vb